op2-platforms/op2cad/README.md

 Git cloning may be done from the default [Git GUI](https://git-scm.com/docs/git-gui) client distributed with the Git installation or get your hand on a more advance GUI client like [GitHub Desktop](https://desktop.github.com/).

-This way you will be able to use absolute path dependent files right away and get going with existing applications customization.
+By setting up your repository to this path (C:\GitHub\op2cad), you will be able to use absolute path dependent files right away and get going with existing applications customization.

-If you're not looking to experiment with code files and application making ; you should be able to clone it where ever you want; in a cloud folder for exemple (all search paths are design to update them self from the "Support" folders).
+If you're not looking to experiment with application customization files ; you should be able to clone it where ever you want; in a cloud folder for exemple (all search paths are design to update them self from the "Support" folders).

 ## Want to know more about Git?